Chatbots and interactive fitting rooms part of Hallenstein Glasson Holdings' plan to combat ever-changing retail market

 Hallenstein Glasson Holdings has introduced two virtual assistants - Charlie and Benny - "conversational chatbots" to service its online store as it faces tough trading conditions and an ever-changing retail market.

-Mark Goddard, group chief executive of Hallenstein Glasson Holdings, told shareholders at the company's annual general meeting in Christchurch this morning that chatbot Charlie, who works for women's fashion retailer Glassons and Benny for men's counterpart Hallenstein, operate on artificial intelligence to answer commonly-asked questions by consumers on its website.
+Mark Goddard, group chief executive of Hallenstein Glasson Holdings, told shareholders at the company's annual general meeting in Christchurch this morning that chatbot Charlie, who works for women's fashion retailer Glassons and Benny for men's counterpart Hallensteins, operate on artificial intelligence to answer commonly-asked questions by consumers on its website.

 The chatbots are one of a few technologies Hallenstein Glasson has introduced in its retail stores, such as interactive fitting rooms which allow consumers to play music of their choice, and trialling hand-held payment devices.